PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 11:34:07
+Last updated: 2024-04-09 11:34:40
-Random Quote: Sometimes we have to let things go because we can't keep them forever. - Maura Franklin
+Random Quote: What we know is a drop.
+What we don’t know is an ocean -